Monday, April 13, 2020

 PVT Walter Tenas Wissink was born 20 Aug 1895 in Cedar Grove, Wisconsin, the youngest of 3 sons born to Garret and Janna Fredericka (Sikkink) Wissink.
 Both parents were descended from natives of Holland (aka The Netherlands) who had survived the sinking of the Phoenix in 1847.
 The family farmed.
 Walter attended and graduated from the Wisconsin Memorial Academy in Cedar Grove.
 He then attended Hope College for one year and then Sheboygan Business College.
 When Walter registered for the draft in 1917, he was working as a clerk for Kohler Company.

 Walter was drafted on 29 Mar 1918 and first reported to Camp Custer.
 Before leaving there he would marry Anna Cornelia Dees on 1 May 1918.
 His wife would visit him at Camp Custer before he was transferred to Camp Gordon, Georgia and then to Camp McClellan, Alabama where he was assigned to K Company 116th Infantry.
 He traveled to France with that unit, departing Hoboken, New Jersey on 15 Jun 1918 aboard the USS Finland and arrived in France on 28 Jun 1918.
 According to newspaper reports of his death, he was assigned to the intelligence section working in the Alsace sector for 2 months and then to the Meuse-Argonne sector, just north of Verdun, for 21-days.
 He was then sent to the Lisle eu Regault where he became ill with the measles on 11 Nov 1918.
-He was evacuated to Field Hospital 116 and from there to Base Hospital 83 where he died of meningitis.
+He was evacuated to Field Hospital 116 and from there to Base Hospital 83 where he died of meningitis on 29 Dec 1918.

 PVT Wissink was repatriated in 1921 and re-interred in the Cedar Grove Cemetery in Cedar Grove, Wisconsin.